 Panasonic GH3 versus Canon 1300D

-The Panasonic Lumix DMC-GH3 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in September 2012 and March 2016.
+The Panasonic Lumix DMC-GH3 and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2012 and March 2016.
 The GH3 is a mirrorless interchangeable lens camera, while the 1300D is a DSLR.
 The cameras are based on a Four Thirds (GH3) and an APS-C sensor.
 The Panasonic has a resolution of 15.9 megapixel, whereas the Canon provides 17.9 MP.

-An illustration of the physical size and weight of the Panasonic GH3 and the Canon 1300D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic GH3 and the Canon 1300D are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GH3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is somewhat larger (5 percent) than the Panasonic GH3.
 However, the 1300D is markedly lighter (12 percent) than the GH3.
 It is worth mentioning in this context that the GH3 is splash and dust resistant, while the 1300D does not feature any corresponding weather-sealing.